confusedAI/Basics_of_Git/Readme.md

 <br />
 # Now we'll start working with remote repository.
 Created repository in github with name *Basics_of_Git*.
-We should add README.md describing our repository and use .md(mark down) so that information explaining our repository displays nicely.
 <br />
 <br />
 Use below commands to connect Your Local Repository To Your GitHub Repository.
 Having a local repository as well as a remote (online) repository is